Loa Sek Hie

-Loa Sek Hie Sia (born in Batavia in 1898 - died in The Hague in 1965) was a colonial Indonesian politician, parliamentarian and the founding Voorzitter or chairman of the controversial, ethnic-Chinese self-defense force Pao An Tui (1946 - 1949).
+Loa Sek Hie Sia (1898, Batavia – 1965, The Hague) was a colonial Indonesian politician, parliamentarian and the founding Voorzitter or chairman of the controversial, ethnic-Chinese self-defense force Pao An Tui (1946–1949).
 He was a Peranakan of Chinese-Indonesian, Austrian and Javanese descent.
 In his political career, he campaigned against racial discrimination and demanded better healthcare and education for ethnic Chinese in the Dutch East Indies.

 History

 Family and education

 Loa was born in Pasar Baru, Batavia in 1898 into one of the city's most prominent families, part of the 'Cabang Atas' or Peranakan Chinese gentry of Java.
 His grandfather was the tycoon Loa Po Seng, of Jalan Poseng in Pasar Baru, while his father, Loa Tiang Hoei, served as Kapitein der Chinezen of Pasar Baru.
 This was a civil government appointment with legal and political authority over the local Chinese community.

 Loa's mother, Louise Goldman, came from an Indo-European family of Austrian-Jewish descent, but long settled in the Indies.
 His adoptive and stepmother, Tio Bit Nio, was a first cousin of Tio Tek Ho, 4th Majoor der Chinezen of Batavia.
 As a descendant of Chinese officers, Loa bore the hereditary title of Sia.

 He was educated at the Europeesche Lagere School (ESL) and the Hogere Burgerschool (HBS) in Batavia, then studied commerce at Prins Hendrik School, graduating in May 1917.

 In November 1917, Loa married Tan Pouw Nio, daughter of Tan Liok Tiauw Sia and granddaughter of Tan Tiang Po, Luitenant der Chinezen, the Landheeren or landlords of Batoe-Tjepper.
 The young couple settled down in the then new, fashionable suburb of Menteng in the outskirts of Batavia.